Platform

 Task Orchestrator And Background Job Stream

-Interactive chat turns are only one kind of work.
+Conversation turns are only one kind of work.
 The processor also runs a sibling background job stream for ready work produced by cron scans, widget operations, admin actions, or app-specific schedulers.
-These jobs use Redis Streams, not the chat Redis List queue.
+These jobs use Redis Streams and remain separate from the conversation event lane.

 The stream does not decide when work is due.
 A producer first creates any durable app-owned domain record, then enqueues a ready-work envelope.
 The processor fairly polls chat work and background work, claims stream messages through a consumer group, builds a normal app runtime context, and invokes the app's async @on_job handler.